f5devcentral/f5-big-iq-pm-team/README.md

-# Welcome to the F5 BIG-IQ API Automation page
+# Welcome to the F5 BIG-IQ Automation page

-This GitHub Repository is managed by the F5 BIG-IQ Product Management Team (Ronnie, Kyle & Roman).
+This GitHub Repository is managed by the F5 BIG-IQ Product Management Team.

-This repository will contain various script using BIG-IQ's API:

 Script(s) | Language | Description
 ------------ | ------------- | -------------